 - 1. Overarching Rights Framework: The principle that all persons, including migrants and mobile populations, should be able to access a minimum standard of medical treatment, may be located under a number of internationally recognized human rights principles.
 These include: - The right to health: Every person has an economic and cultural right which is derived from the broader right to life.
 While it is recognized that states have a margin of appreciation in determining how to translate this right in monetary terms, at minimum, States should do all in their power to ensure the health of those persons within their jurisdictions, especially in situations where its citizens and general population may be placed at risk because of related health issues; - The right to life: Every person has a right to life and to the protection of his or her life.
-In recent times, international human rights law has recognised that this right extends to protecting migrants. - The principle of equality and non-discrimination: is accepted as a fundamental principle of international and domestic human rights law.
-An effective response requires that the rights to equality before the law and freedom from discrimination age, race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth, real or perceived HIV status, economic or other status are respected, protected and fulfilled. - The duty not to discriminate: As stated above, health is intrinsically linked to the right to life, survival, and development, and to the enjoyment of all other rights.
+In recent times, international human rights law has recognised that this right extends to protecting migrants. - The principle of equality and non-discrimination is accepted as a fundamental principle of international and domestic human rights law.
+An effective response requires that the rights to equality before the law and freedom from discrimination on the basis of race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth, physical or mental disability, health status (including HIV and AIDS), sexual orientation, gender identity and civil, political, social or other status are respected, protected and fulfilled. - The duty not to discriminate: As stated above, health is intrinsically linked to the right to life, survival, and development, and to the enjoyment of all other rights.
 The International Covenant on Economic, Social and Cultural Rights recognizes that many states lack the capacity to provide sufficient health services to enable all individuals under their jurisdiction to enjoy the highest attainable standards of health, and that states may need to progressively develop health policies and services.
-However, in doing so they have a duty
+However, in doing so they have a duty not to

-- not to discriminate, since that is innate to the core of the right; whatever services are available must be made accessible to all without discrimination. - Dignity: Human dignity is inviolable.
+- discriminate, since that is innate to the core of the right; whatever services are available must be made accessible to all without discrimination.52 - Dignity: Human dignity is inviolable.
 This principle has not changed since 1948 when it was formulated by the United Nations in the Universal Declaration of Human Rights.
-It does not stop at national borders and applies to everyone regardless of age, race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth, real or perceived HIV status, economic or other status. - This framework aims for the highest attainable standard of health irrespective of age, race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth, real or perceived HIV status, economic or other status or ability to pay. - 2.
+It does not stop at national borders and applies to everyone regardless of race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth, physical or mental disability, health status (including HIV and AIDS), sexual orientation, gender identity and civil, political, social or other status. - This framework aims for the highest attainable standard of health irrespective of race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth, physical or mental disability, health status (including HIV and AIDS), sexual orientation, gender identity and civil, political, social or other status or ability to pay. - 2.
 Equitable access to health services: Equity is essentially about fairness.
 Equity in health is about ensuring equal access to health services for people with equal need, irrespective of personal characteristics such as gender, cultural background, sexual orientation, or other status.
 Equity in health implies that ideally everyone should have a fair opportunity to attain their full potential and, more pragmatically, that no one should be disadvantaged from achieving this potential, if it can be avoided.